 This east facing temple is constructed in tri-kuta-chala (triple-shrine) fashion.
 Constructed in the east-west orientation, the temple has three cells, one each on west, north and south.
 South and west cells have linga inside, while the north cell has an image of Vishnu.
 With this arrangement, it may be said that the linga in the south cell represents Brahma.
 The cell on the west is adorned with a sukanasi, which is missing in case of the other two cells.
 Sukanasi is replaced with an ardha-mandapa for north and south cells.

 All these cells are connected with a six-pillared maha-mandapa which opens up into a huge sabha-mandapa.
 This sabha-mandapa has polished pillars with sixteen-sides treated with leaf decoration.
 This might be the place where dance ceremonies were witnessed.
 The central ceiling of the mandapa is decorated with Shiva accompanied with ashta-dikapalas.
 Shiva is shown with Nandi, Ganesha and Kartikeya in the central panel, while Indra, Agni, Yama, Nrriti, Vayu, Varuna, Kubera and Ishana are distributed on around him.

-As per an inscription, a mandapa of the temple was completed in 1103 CE (inscription no 29 of this article) and the raja-guru was happy that it was completed within the contract time.
+As per an inscription, a mandapa of the temple was completed in 1103 CE and the raja-guru was happy that it was completed within the contract time.
 Being pleased, the raj-guru provided certain grants to the architects, Bisadoja, Chavoja and Singoja.

 All the three cells have towers on top with projections bearing Hoysala crests.
 These crests would have been added later.
 The crest on the north tower has fallen down, the other two are intact.
 These three towers are similar in form to each other with the wall details repeated at each level (tala).